Morgan captains Wales as Halfpenny reaches 100 caps

 Century maker

-Halfpenny, 34, will become the ninth man to play 100 internationals for Wales after Alun Wyn Jones, Gethin Jenkins, George North, Dan Biggar, Stephen Jones, Gareth Thomas, Martyn Williams and Taulupe Faletau.
+Halfpenny, 34, will become the ninth man to play 100 internationals for Wales after Alun Wyn Jones, Gethin Jenkins, George North, Dan Biggar, Stephen Jones, Gareth Thomas, Martyn Williams and Faletau.

 With his four British and Irish Lions Test caps, Halfpenny played his 100th international against Canada in July 2021.
-The occasion lasted only a minute for the full-back after he suffered a serious knee injury which forced him out of rugby for more than a year.
+The occasion lasted only a minute for the full-back as he suffered a serious knee injury which forced him out of rugby for more than a year.

-Halfpenny was 19 when he made his first Wales appearance almost 15 years ago against South Africa in November 2008 and Gatland has urged fans to mark his latest milestone.
+Halfpenny was 19 when he made his first Wales appearance against South Africa in November 2008 and Gatland has urged fans to mark his latest achievement.

-"I'd like to make a special mention for Leigh," said Gatland
+"I'd like to make a special mention for Leigh," said Gatland.

 "Reaching this milestone is an incredible achievement and testament to the player and person Leigh is.
 I know it will be a very special day for him and all his family.